Are Probiotics Dead on Arrival? A Research Review

 Conclusion

-Whole foods like yogurt and sauerkraut which are fermented are naturally rich in probiotics, and the probiotic content generally increases over time while the probiotic content in dietary supplements generally decreases over time.
-Whole food probiotic sources also provide other nutritional benefits.
+Fermented whole foods like yogurt and sauerkraut are naturally rich in probiotics, and the probiotic content generally increases over time, while the probiotic content in dietary supplements generally decreases over time.